 Frances Shani Parker is author of Becoming Dead Right: A Hospice Volunteer in Urban Nursing Homes.
-This groundbreaking book is the captivating account of her hospice volunteer insights and experiences in Detroit nursing homes.
-Stories, general information, and poems explore hospice care, urban nursing homes, caregiving, dementia, and disparities in healthcare.
-Pain management, death preparations, bereavement, and strategies for improving healthcare and nursing homes are also examined.
-Becoming Dead Right includes universal perspectives, particularly the often-missing voices of urban dwellers and people of color.
+This groundbreaking book is the captivating account of her hospice volunteer insights and experiences in Detroit, Michigan nursing homes.
+Stories, general information, and poems explore hospice care, urban nursing homes, caregiving, dementia, death, and bereavement.
+Pain management, death preparations, disparities in healthcare, and strategies for improving healthcare and nursing homes are also examined.
+Becoming Dead Right presents universal perspectives, particularly the often-missing voices of urban dwellers and people of color.

 "The writing is eloquent and powerful, and the stories are instructive and lasting.
 After finishing this book, I wanted to do more for other individuals who are dying, for as Ms. Parker so clearly imparts, the dying teach us so much about living well."